sawsanCS/lighthouse-web-notes/README.md

-# [Saoussen]'s Notes
+# Saoussen's Notes
 ## Summary

-This repository contains all of the notes taken by [Saoussen] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Saoussen](https://github.com/sawsanCS) for the Lighthouse Labs Web Development Bootcamp.